 What did Gabby Petito do for a living?

-Petito was trying to establish herself as a travel influencer on social media and intended to document her four-month journey with her followers.
+Petito was trying to establish herself as a travel influencer on social media and intended to document her trips with her followers.
 She had been working as a pharmacy technician to save for her trip, according to The New York Times (opens in new tab).

 Several years ago, she had lived in the south and worked at Smoke on the Water in Wilmington, North Carolina, where the community is currently mourning her loss.
 The restaurant's staff told CNN (opens in new tab) that she had a sweet disposition and that she "touched so many lives."

 Nomadic Statik, the couple's YouTube page where they intended to document their trip, doesn't fulfill its purpose.
 There was only one clip uploaded to their page, though they documented their travels more thoroughly on their respective Instagram accounts, @gabspetito (opens in new tab)and @bizarre_design_ (opens in new tab).
 (Some suspect whether or not Petito personally uploaded those images to her account.)